LesiaChaban/gdk-oci-mysql/10-build-run-app/build-run-app.md

 1. In the same terminal in VS Code, run the following command(s):

 <if type="mn_run">
    Use `mn:run` to build and start the application on port 8080.
+Run it in the background by appending an `&` as shown below.

 	``` bash
 	<copy>